 An assortment of protection features bolster system robustness, as the DRV8308 handles

-and reports overcurrent, overvoltage, undervoltage, overtemperature, and locked rotors.
+and reports overcurrent, overvoltage, undervoltage, and overtemperature.

 View datasheet View product folder